 The development of newer dentifrice formulations has paralleled the increased understanding of the caries process and how fluoride works.
 The original belief of a continual dissolution of tooth surface has been replaced by the acceptance of an understanding of subsurface demineralization and the maintenance of a relatively intact surface layer (probably by remineralization).20 Demineralization occurs when there is an imbalance between processes of mineral gain and loss.
 Fluoride may interact with these processes in several ways.
 It is now widely accepted that fluoride has both systemic and topical modes of action,21 although the topical benefits are generally considered to be the dominant factor.
 The interaction of fluoride with the mineral component of teeth produces a fluorohydroxyapatite (FHAP or FAP) mineral, by substitution of OH- with F-.
 This results in increased hydrogen bonding, a more dense crystal lattice, and an overall decrease in solubility.
 The incorporation of fluoride into the hydroxyapatite (HAP) lattice may occur while the tooth is forming or by ion exchange after it has erupted.
 A decrease in solubility increases with greater amounts of fluoride incorporation, but rarely do we exceed several thousand parts per million of fluoride in the outer enamel.22 Thus, only limited protection from fluoride substitution would be expected as compared to pure FAP that has 40,000 ppm fluoride.
 Another means of incorporating fluoride into the enamel is from topical applications and ion exchange.
 This surface oriented exchange could also affect the solubility of the bulk solid.
 The exception to limited protection may be the crystallite surface, where a thin coating of pure FAP would make the bulk solid appear to be less soluble than the degree of substitution would predict.
 Therefore, a limited incorporation of fluoride into the crystal lattice or on the surface may have a significant impact on solubility.23 The systemic “solubility reduction effect” was thought to be the only mechanism of action until studies revealed a significant topical effect on mineralization as well as a bacterial effect.

 Fluoride found in solution can also affect the dissolution rate without changing the solubility of tooth mineral.
 As little as 0.5 mg/L in acidic solutions causes a reduction in the dissolution rate of apatite.25 This mechanism also involves absorption and/or ion exchange at the crystal surface.
 Thus, the surface may act more like FAP than HAP and have a different dissolution rate.
-When the enamel dissolves, it may also contribute fluoride to the solution.
-Under sink conditions this would not have much of an effect, but the solutions normally bathing the teeth are always partially saturated with respect to apatite.
+When the enamel dissolves, it may also contribute fluoride to the surrounding solution.
+Under 'sink' conditions this would not have much of an effect, but the solutions normally bathing the teeth (i.e. saliva) are always partially saturated with respect to apatite.
 Extremely low fluoride levels have been shown to significantly reduce the dissolution rate of apatite.26 Thus, both the concentration of fluoride at the crystal surfaces and the fluoride concentration in the liquid phase during a cariogenic challenge are important.27